 If you are getting State Pension (Non-Contributory), you may be entitled to:

-Supplementary Welfare Allowance Scheme There are a number of supplementary payments under this scheme, for example, Rent and Mortgage Interest Supplement, Back to School Clothing and Footwear Allowance, and Diet and Heating Supplements.
+Supplementary Welfare Allowance Scheme There are a number of supplementary payments under this scheme, for example, Rent Supplement, Back to School Clothing and Footwear Allowance, and a Heating Supplement.

 Rent Supplement is a payment that helps with the cost of your rent.